sivaprakashkrp/btrls/README.md

 ## Installation
 Please refer to the releases section for the below mentioned files.
-### For Windows
+### For Windows Systems
-If you are on a Windows Machine, you can download the `btrls-v0.2.0.exe` executable file and add the location of the downloaded application to the System or User Environment Variables.
+If you are on a Windows Machine, you can download the `btrls-v1.0.0.exe` executable file and add the location of the downloaded application to the System or User Environment Variables.

 And you can also compile the application from source by either downloading an archive or cloning the repository then building the application with `cargo`.

-### For Unix/Linux
+### For Unix/Linux Systems
 If you are on a Linux or Mac Machine, you can download any of the archives from the releases or clone the repository and run the `install.sh` script.

 **Note**: Make sure that your system already has `rustc` and `cargo` installed.